Transforming Australia’s food and land use system is vital to address and adapt to climate change.

 2. How we'll get there

-Modelling and analysis to explore sustainable food and land use futures and trade-offs
+Use modelling and analysis to explore possible sustainable food and land use futures for Australia

 3. Our team